SLIM-Nottingham/Code-Club-Launch/README.md

 # Code-Club-Launch

-These are a collection of PDF's from the code-club launch, that occured on 28th August 2018.
+These are a collection of PDF's from the code-club launch, that occured on 28th December 2018.

 The following topics were covered by the speakers noted.